openproblems-bio/task_grn_inference/README.md

 ## Description

-GRNs are essential for understanding cellular identity and behavior.
-They are simplified models of gene expression regulated by complex processes involving multiple layers of control, from transcription to post-transcriptional modifications, incorporating various regulatory elements and non-coding RNAs.
-Gene transcription is controlled by a regulatory complex that includes transcription factors (TFs), cis-regulatory elements (CREs) like promoters and enhancers, and essential co-factors.
-High-throughput datasets, covering thousands of genes, facilitate the use of machine learning approaches to decipher GRNs.
-The advent of single-cell sequencing technologies, such as scRNA-seq, has made it possible to infer GRNs from a single experiment due to the abundance of samples.
-This allows researchers to infer condition-specific GRNs, such as for different cell types or diseases, and study potential regulatory factors associated with these conditions.
-Combining chromatin accessibility data with gene expression measurements has led to the development of enhancer-driven GRN (eGRN) inference pipelines, which offer significantly improved accuracy over single-modality methods.

-Here, we present geneRNIB as a living benchmark platform for GRN inference.
+geneRNIB is a living benchmark platform for GRN inference.
 This platform provides curated datasets for GRN inference and evaluation, standardized evaluation protocols and metrics, computational infrastructure, and a dynamically updated leaderboard to track state-of-the-art methods.
 It runs novel GRNs in the cloud, offers competition scores, and stores them for future comparisons, reflecting new developments over time.

-The platform supports the integration of new datasets and protocols.
+The platform supports the integration of new inference methods, datasets and protocols.
 When a new feature is added, previously evaluated GRNs are re-assessed, and the leaderboard is updated accordingly.
 The aim is to evaluate both the accuracy and completeness of inferred GRNs.
 It is designed for both single-modality and multi-omics GRN inference.
-Ultimately, it is a community-driven platform.

-So far, ten GRN inference methods have been integrated: five single-omics methods of GRNBoost2, GENIE3, Portia, PPCOR, and Scenic;
-and five eGRN inference methods of Scenic+, CellOracle, FigR, scGLUE, and GRaNIE.

-Due to its flexible nature, the platform can incorporate various benchmark datasets and evaluation methods, using either prior knowledge or feature-based approaches.
-In the current version, due to the absence of standardized prior knowledge, we use indirect approaches to benchmark GRNs.
-Employing interventional data as evaluation datasets, we have developed 8 metrics using feature-based approach and Wasserstein distance, accounting for both accuracy and comprehensiveness.

-Five datasets have been integrated so far, namely OPSCA, Nakatake, Norman, Adamson, and Replogle.
-For each dataset, standardized inference datasets are provided to be used for GRN inference and evaluation datasets are employed to benchmark.
+In the current version, geneRNIB contains 11 inference methods including both single and multi-omics, 8 evalation metrics, and five datasets (OPSCA, Nakatake, Norman, Adamson, and Replogle).

 See our publication for the details of methods.